 BVI Insolvency Law in 60 Seconds

-Insolvency law in the British Virgin Islands is almost entirely codified in the Insolvency Act 2003 and supplemented by the Insolvency Rule 2005.
-The Act was modelled largely on the United Kingdom’s Insolvency Act 1986, but with a number of key differences.
-The following guidance is a summary only.
+Insolvency law in the British Virgin Islands (BVI) is almost entirely codified in the Insolvency Act 2003 (the IA) and supplemented by the Insolvency Rules 2005.
+The IA was modelled largely on the United Kingdom’s Insolvency Act 1986, but with a number of key differences.

-- Once a liquidator is appointed, unsecured creditors cannot commence legal proceedings against the company without leave, and any rights of action against the company are converted into claims in the liquidation process.
+- Once a liquidator is appointed, unsecured creditors cannot commence legal proceedings against the company without leave of the court, and any rights of action against the company are converted into claims in the liquidation process.
 Secured creditors generally do not participate in the liquidation process, and may continue to proceed with any enforcement action directly against their collateral pursuant to a valid security interest.
 A liquidator has a right to disclaim onerous property and unprofitable contracts (but this cannot remove third party rights once they have vested).
 BVI law only provides for a very small class of preferential creditors, and these are rarely commercially significant in insolvent liquidations.

 - When a company goes into insolvent liquidation, any mutual debts between the company and a creditor intending to prove in the liquidation will be set-off.
 However, the right of set-off is not mandatory, and can be waived by a creditor provided this does not prejudice other creditors.
-Any creditor who extended credit to the company at a time when it had notice of the company's insolvency (excluding balance sheet insolvency) cannot set-off.
-The Insolvency Act has incorporated ISDA Model Netting legislation (pre-2007 form) and so any contractual netting provisions relating to financial contracts will prevail over the statutory insolvency set-off provisions.
+Any creditor who extended credit to the company at a time when it had notice of the company's insolvency (excluding balance sheet insolvency) cannot apply set-off.
+The IA has incorporated ISDA Model Netting legislation (pre-2007 form) and so any contractual netting provisions relating to financial contracts will prevail over the statutory insolvency set-off provisions.

 - A liquidator can also pursue former directors (including shadow or de facto directors) and officers of the company for either misfeasance or insolvent trading.
-If the directors knew or ought to have concluded that a company could not avoid insolvent liquidation then the directors will be liable except to the extent they took every step reasonably open to them to minimise loss to creditors.
+If the directors knew or ought to have concluded that a company could not avoid insolvent liquidation, then the directors will be liable except to the extent they took every step reasonably open to them to minimise loss to creditors.
 A liquidator can also pursue any person involved where the company has been engaged in fraudulent trading.

 - It is also possible for an insolvent company to enter into a creditor's arrangement under a supervisor, and thereby restructure the company's debts.
 Such arrangements cannot affect the rights of secured creditors or preferential creditors without their consent.
 Such arrangements have not yet proved popular in the BVI.

-- In order to act as a liquidator in an insolvent liquidation, administrative receiver (but not a simple receiver), supervisor of an arrangement or administrator (if administration is ever brought into force) a person must be a licensed insolvency practitioner.
+- In order to act as a liquidator in an insolvent liquidation, administrative receiver (but not a simple receiver), supervisor of an arrangement or administrator (if administration is ever brought into force), a person must be a licensed insolvency practitioner.
 A practitioner must be resident in the BVI to obtain a licence.
-However, it is possible for a foreign insolvency practitioner to be appointed jointly with the BVI resident licensed insolvency practitioner.
+However, it is possible for a foreign insolvency practitioner to be appointed jointly with the BVI-resident licensed insolvency practitioner.